abuwhite/brainstorm/README.md

 A set of five console games along the lines of popular mobile brain-pumping apps.
 Each game asks questions that need to be answered correctly.
 After three correct answers, the game is considered completed.
 Incorrect answers end the game and prompt you to play it again.

-### Games
-+ Calculator.
-Arithmetic expressions to be evaluated.
-+ Progression.
-Search for missing numbers in a sequence of numbers.
-+ Determining an even number.
-+ Determining the greatest common divisor.
-+ Definition of a prime number.

 ## Installation